Modifications to Family Court Orders Attorney in Cedar Knolls Serving Throughout New Jersey

 - The dependent spouse’s cohabitation with another

 - Changes in federal income tax law

 The judge in the case will compare the facts as they were at the time the order was made with the state of facts as they are at the time of the proposed modification.
 Based on the arguments and evidence presented by both parties, the judge may decide to modify the domestic relations orders or leave them in place as is.
 The changed circumstances should be permanent, not temporary or anticipated, and it is important for the party seeking the modification to demonstrate this fact.

 Seek Experienced Legal Representation for Modifications of Alimony or Child Support

 The procedure to seek a modification of alimony or child support is to file a motion with the court which has jurisdiction over your divorce.
 If you oppose the change, you can oppose the motion by filing the appropriate papers.
 The court has the discretion to decide the motion on the papers presented or hold a hearing, where evidence and testimony may be presented and legal arguments made.
 Whether your motion will be decided on the basis of documents or a courtroom hearing, it is important to be represented by an experienced family law attorney who will take the time to understand your situation and present your case to the judge in the best possible light.
-In Union, New Jersey and surrounding areas, contact the Law Offices of John B. D’Alessandro for assistance.
+In Union, New Jersey and surrounding areas, contact the modification to family court orders attorney John B. D’Alessandro for assistance.